Monty Betham: Boxing career

 In December 2006, Betham announced his retirement from rugby league in order to pursue a career in boxing.
 Betham will start out in the cruiserweight division and hopes to work his way down to light heavyweight.

 His first fight took place in Samoa on 31 March 2007.
 He defeated 15 fight veteran Vai Toevai in the sixth round.

 In 2013, an episode of The X Factor (New Zealand series 1) was filmed at Boxing Alley gym featuring Monty Betham and contestant Whenua Patuwai.

+As well as being a professional boxer, he also trained Daniella Smith who went on to become IBF World Champion.